THANK YOU FOR VISITING

 rusty may be motivated to revive their valuable and hard-won skill,

-and experienced writers may be moved to find their own way of helping
+and experienced writers may be moved to find their own way of

-upcoming students.
+encouraging those interested in learning.
 The skills that we possess between us need to be

 shared with those who are struggling to learn or improve.
 Many